AaronMHurst/PyGammaRAD/README.md

 >>> am = pg.AngularMomentum()
 ```

-To help illustrate the workflow and utility of the software, inclduing verification of methods againts published results and tabulated data, the project comes with three different `Jupyter Notebooks` for the user to run through:
+To help illustrate the workflow and utility of the software, inclduing verification of methods against published results and tabulated data, the project comes with three different `Jupyter Notebooks` for the user to run through:

 * `am_coupling_check.ipynb`: Provides a useful guide for executing angular momentum methods involving Clebsch-Gordan and Racah coefficients in addition to the Wigner *3-j*, *6-j*, and *9-j* symbols.
 Well-known published results are compared and verified in this `Notebook`.

-* `angular_distributions`: This `Notebook` illustrates the use of the methods involved in the calculation of the overall &gamma;-ray angular distribution function including Legendre polynomials available to the package.
-For comparison, experimental anisotropy-attenuation coefficients for transitions in <sup>56</sup>Fe are compared to the theoretically-deduced results.
+* `angular_distributions.ipynb`: This `Notebook` illustrates the use of the methods involved in the calculation of the overall &gamma;-ray angular distribution function including Legendre polynomials available to the package.
+For comparison, experimental anisotropy-attenuation coefficients for transitions in <sup>56</sup>Fe are also compared to the theoretically-deduced results.

-* `yamazaki_tables`: This `Notebook` serves as a check of the original angular distribution tensors and coefficients published and tabulated by Yamazaki [[1]](#1).
+* `yamazaki_tables.ipynb`: This `Notebook` serves as a check of the original angular distribution tensors and coefficients published and tabulated by Yamazaki [[1]](#1).

 ## Docstrings